Orange County Local Small Business and Disabled Veteran Business Enterprise Preference Policies

 The County of Orange strongly encourages participation of Orange County based, locally owned small businesses to provide goods and services to the County.
-On January 1, 2020, the County’s Local Small Business Preference Policy became effective.
+On January 1, 2020, the County’s Local Small Business (OCLSB) Preference Policy became effective.
 This initiative intends to support local businesses, strengthen the local economy and further develop the County’s tax base.
 On January 1, 2021, the County’s new Disabled Veteran Business Enterprise (DVBE) Preference Policy will go into effect.
 This policy was created in order to recognize the service and sacrifice given by the men and women of our Armed Forces.

-The OCLSB database will receive results obtained from Department of General Services, and will reflect only firms (vendors) that meet the County’s OCLSB requirements.
-To compete as an OCLSB, eligible Vendors should print their OCLSB Certificate for inclusion with their bid or proposal submission.
+The OCLSB database will receive results obtained from Department of General Services and will reflect only vendors that meet the County’s OCLSB requirements.
+To compete as an OCLSB, eligible vendors will print their OCLSB Certificate for inclusion with their bid or proposal submission.
 To compete as a DVBE, eligible vendors will print their DVBE Certificate from California Department of General Services (DGS) for inclusion with their bid or proposal submission.

 OCLSB qualification requirements:

 To qualify as an OCLSB, a business must meet both (1) and (2) requirements:

 Local Business requirements:

 Maintains their principal center of operations (i.e. headquarters) within Orange County, and;